aarn94/Simple-Scanner-Android/readme.md

        }
     }
 ```
-This is a small hack, because ZBar always use inside UTF-8 encoding
+This is a small hack, because ZBar always use inside UTF-8 encoding.

 <h2>License</h2>
 ```